 You can see I used FrogTape to mark off where I wanted to work and simply blended the colors to the shading I wanted.
 Meanwhile, I cleaned up the pulls and gave them a coat of this spray paint called Pure Gold.
 I’ve used it often as I love the soft lustre it has and is perfect for the Boho Mid Century Modern feel I’m after.

-Once it’s all cured, I put it back together and voila!
+I put it back together and voila!

 The serpentine top drawers create that unique contrast from the hard and soft lines I created using paint.
-Instead of staining the remaining wood parts of the drawers, I simply used a White Wax to soften them and protect them as well.
+Instead of staining the remaining wood parts of the drawers, I simply used a white wax to soften them and protect them as well.

 For me, the Mid Century style mixed with Boho is the perfect combination.
 You have geometric shapes and forms that basically meet up with natural elements like textiles and organic materials like plants, baskets, and fiber arts.
 This shadow box helped me create a place to showcase a few of those earthy curiosities.